sharplabBIU/sharplabbiu.github.io/_projects/Noa.md

 ---
 layout: page
 title: Noa Yadid
-description: BA Student (Honors)
+description: MA
 img:
 importance: 1
-category: BA
+category: MA
 ---

-<p> Noa is third-year honors student in Psychology.
-She is spearheading a study looking at how offline learning biases value estimates and uncertainty in those estimates. </p>
+<p> Noa is an beginning her MA, and is interested in studying how time for offline learning can bias estimates of action value and uncertainty.
+She's interested in linking these to processes in psychopathology.
+She graduated with a BA in the honors psychology program at BIU</p>